 All of these experiences give our students a big advantage.
 They are better prepared for class.
-Their social skills improve because when they are involved in the clubs and recreational activities, they form friendships and learn social skills that carry over to the school day, resulting in worker, psychologist, mentor, or afterschool club/activity."
+Their social skills improve because when they are involved in the clubs and recreational activities, they form friendships and learn social skills that carry over to the school day, resulting in fewer conflicts.
+Our partnership with the Children's Aid Society is truly a blessing to our community.17